 I almost always add cornbread to my bread baskets on the table.
 You’d be surprised how many people will grab for a sweet bread over a crusty savory bread to start their dinners!

 Does your best recipe for cornbread call for buttermilk?
 Even if it does, I would be interested to know what you thought if after trying this one.
 Such is the method for a not overly sweet cornbread with buttermilk.
 I begin the by melting butter in a 9 inch cast iron skillet.
 To the melted butter, I add sugar, lightly beaten eggs, flour, cornmeal, and baking powder.
 Stirred together using the tines of a fork, and in a still warm skillet, this cornbread takes no time at all.
 As long as the dry ingredients are incorporated and lumps are smoothed, you’ll get a lovely finished bake.

-I like my cornbread cut into squares, so I pour the batter into an 8" x 8" cake pan to bake.
-You could also prepare this recipe exactly the same way, but bake it up in a cast iron skillet to be able to cut wedges.
+I like my cornbread cut into squares.
+To get perfect squares, I pour the batter into an 8″ x 8″ cake pan to bake.
+If you prefer wedges, bake it up in a cast iron skillet.
 I have made cornbread this way, but used a separate skillet to bake it in, as whatever you use to bake MUST BE GREASED.

 All images and text ©Jenny DeRemer for Not Entirely Average, LLC

 - 8" x 8" baking pan / glass baking pan